 You can meet potential channel partners at trade shows and other industry events.

 When looking for a channel partner, it’s important to do your research.
-Ask for referrals from other businesses in your industry, and meet potential partners at trade shows and other events.
+Ask for referral partners from other businesses in your industry, and meet potential partners at trade shows and other events.
 With a little effort, you should be able to find the perfect partner for your business.
 Channel partnership can help you grow your business, but you need to choose your partners carefully.

 Channel Partners vs. Direct Sales